-♦ On-site Business/Education Center
+• On-site Business/Education Center

 Must have its own dedicated room and equipment (including desktop computers with Internet access, scanner, fax machine, and copier/printer) separate and apart from the equipment used by the development manager's office staff.
+The on-site business center must contain a minimum of one (1) computer for every ten (10) units.
 Detailed drawings of the community building to include business center and its equipment must be shown.

-♦ Full perimeter fencing with controlled access gate

-The fencing and gate must be either wrought iron or wood.
+Full perimeter fencing with controlled access gate The fencing and gate must be either wrought iron or wood.
 Chain-link fencing is unacceptable.

-♦ Exterior Security
+Exterior Security